 Income (including the taxable portion of capital gains and dividends) paid or payable by an MFT to unit holders will be included in the income of unit holders resident in Canada (whether individuals or corporations), and will be subject to the normal rules of taxation.
 The rates of taxation will depend on whether the unit holder is an individual or a corporation and the province of residency.
-For example, in Ontario, the generally prevailing combined federal-provincial corporate income tax rate for 2007 is approximately 36%, and for individuals, 46%.
+For example, in Ontario, the generally prevailing combined federal-provincial income tax rate for 2008 is approximately 33.5% for corporations and 46% for individuals.

-If the REIT earns taxable dividends from Canadian corporations, provided the REIT makes the appropriate designation, those amounts will retain their character as such when distributed.
+If a REIT earns taxable dividends from Canadian corporations, provided the REIT makes the appropriate designation, those amounts will retain their character as such when distributed.
 Unit holders that are corporations will generally be entitled to a full dividends received deduction.
 Unit holders that are individuals will generally be entitled to preferential tax treatment by claiming a dividend tax credit.

-If the REIT realizes capital gains, provided the REIT makes the appropriate designation, those amounts will retain their character as such when distributed.
-One-half of capital gains are included in income as "taxable capital gains".
+If a REIT realises capital gains, provided the REIT makes the appropriate designation, those amounts will retain their character as such when distributed.
+One-half of capital gains are included in income as 'taxable capital gains'.

-Distributions by the MFT in excess of income may arise because of non-cash deductions such as capital cost allowance.
+Distributions by an MFT in excess of income may arise because of non-cash deductions such as capital cost allowance.
 These distributions provide a form of tax deferral because they reduce the tax cost of the units without immediate taxation unless the tax cost becomes negative.

 As noted above, capital gains, dividends and foreign source income will retain their character in the hands of unit holders if appropriate designations are filed.
-Otherwise, the "source" of income is treated as income from a trust.
+Otherwise, the 'source' of income is treated as income from a trust.

-On disposition of a unit of a MFT, the unit holder will realize a capital gain (or a capital loss) to the extent the proceeds of disposition exceed (or are exceeded by) the aggregate of the tax cost of a unit and any disposition costs.
+On disposition of a unit of a MFT, the unit holder will realise a capital gain (or a capital loss) to the extent the proceeds of disposition exceed (or are exceeded by) the aggregate of the tax cost of a unit and any disposition costs.